seamplex/feenox/doc/srs.markdown

 > determined, we would question the validity of using the code.

-To enforce the availability of the governing equations, the tool has to be open source as required in sec.
-1 and well documented as required in sec.
-4.6.
+To enforce the availability of the governing equations, the tool has to be open source as required in @sec:introduction and well documented as required in @sec:documentation.

 Whenever a verification task is performed and documented, at least one test should be added to the test suite.
 For MES or MMS, only one mesh